Taxes on Cryptocurrency in Canada

 Preparing to pay tax on NFT or cryptocurrency in Canada will help you manage your finances and keep cryptocurrency trading profitable.
 The challenge is calculating crypto tax in Canada, and it can change as your earnings shift throughout the year.

-There are no short or long-term capital gains taxes in Canada, or any unique rates that apply.
+There are no short or long-term capital gains taxes in Canada or any unique rates that apply, unlike in the US.
 To calculate your crypto capital gains tax, first calculate the difference between your sale price and the price you paid to acquire the crypto.
 The difference is your profit.

 The tax only applies to half of that profit.
-The next step is to deduct any capital losses you have experienced this year.
+The next step is to deduct any capital losses you have experienced in the calendar year.
 For example, if you sold another cryptocurrency at a loss earlier, you can deduct it from your gains.

-Finally, add your gain to your total taxable income for the year and apply the federal and provincial tax rates.
+Finally, add half of your crypto gains (after having deducted losses) to your total taxable income for the year and apply the federal and provincial tax rates.

 If you must report proceeds from the sale of cryptocurrency as income because you trade frequently, you only consider the profits as income.
-This amount is added to all other income and revenue you earn in a year, and the appropriate provincial and federal tax rates apply.
+This amount, after deducting any applicable appropriate expenses, is added to all other income and revenue you earn in a year, and the appropriate provincial and federal tax rates apply.

 Stolen or Lost Crypto in Canada

-The CRA does not yet have specific guidance on how to report lost or stolen crypto, although under current rules, taxpayers can deduct a capital loss due to the theft of other capital property.
+The Canada Revenue Agency does not yet have specific guidance on how to report lost or stolen crypto, although under current rules, taxpayers can deduct a capital loss due to the theft of other capital property.

-You may need expert advice on filing crypto taxes in Canada if you want to deduct crypto that has been stolen, but cryptocurrencies are considered capital property and these rules could apply.
+You may need expert crypto tax advice on filing crypto taxes in Canada if you want to deduct crypto that has been stolen, but cryptocurrencies are considered capital property, and the same rules regarding stolen capital property of other types may apply.

 How to Report Taxes on Crypto in Canada